-Why is the Graduate College shifting to electronic committee verification of theses submitted via ProQuest?
+Why did the Graduate College shift to electronic committee verification of theses submitted via ProQuest?

-The Graduate College is making this shift for two reasons: convenience and security.
+The Graduate College made this shift for two reasons: convenience and security.

-Convenience: Moving from a paper-based system to electronic verification will make thesis sign-off more convenient.
-Instead of tracking signatures on a hard copy approval form, committee members may simply sign off on the thesis through an email link.
+Convenience: Moving from a paper-based system to electronic verification has made thesis sign-off more convenient.
+Instead of tracking signatures on a hard copy approval form, committee members simply sign off on the thesis through an email link.
 This shift eliminates the administrative burden of signature procurement, replacing it with an electronic tool designed to collect and manage signatures.

 What about MFA students who submit hard copy theses?